I have received several calls from clients with personal injury claims against AIG fearing their claims are unprotected.

 I suspect AIG is looking to capitalize on the panic and induce below market settlements.
 I have no proof of this.

-The reality is that the financial problems at AIG are not with the 70 AIG insurance companies.
+The financial problems at AIG are not with the 70 AIG insurance companies.
 In fact, these are independent marketable assets that would likely continue to be maintained should AIG declare bankruptcy.
 Practically, I think a bailout bill will get passed to solve the AIG problem.
-But either way, the chance of claims being impacted by all of this is a relatively remote possibility.
+But either way, the chance of claims being affected by all of this is a relatively remote possibility.

 Maryland Insurance Commissioner Ralph Tyler was kind enough to be a guest speaker at my insurance law class at the University of Baltimore last year and said his most important job is making sure Maryland insurance companies are solvent.
 Last year, the most important part of Ralph Tyler’s job was not on anyone’s radar screen.
 Now, it is front and center.

-These are scary economic times for a lot of people.
-But insurance companies have been doing quite well.
+These are scary economic times for many people.
+But insurance companies have been doing well.
 I understand the concerns of people who have pending AIG claims, but I think the doom and gloom talk about AIG claims will not be prophetic.